ricardonadao/ricardonadao.github.io/_posts/2020-06-14-nsxt-attach-dhcp-relay-service-port-mgmt-api.md

   * One last detail before we apply our new configuration

-    In the _Service Port_ configuration schema, there is a property named **_protection**.
+    In the _Service Interface_ configuration schema, there is a property named **_protection**.
 This property indicates the protection status of the resource.
     That property can have one of the following values

     * **PROTECTED** - the client who retrieved the entity is not allowed to modify it